dimforge/ncollide/docs/geometric_representations.md

 translated by each point of the other one.
 This is extremely useful for discrete and continuous collision detection.
 Note that `MinkowskiSum` does not compute the sum explicitly so its construction is $\mathcal{O}(1)$.
-It is lifetime-bound to the shapes involved on the sum so it cannot be used to create a [shape handle](#dynamic-shape-representation).
+It is lifetime-bound to the shapes involved in the sum so it cannot be used to create a [shape handle](#dynamic-shape-representation).

 | Method | Description |